 A short while after moving into Lyneal, I was made aware of a number of issues which had the potential to adversely affect the community, and the action being taken by a few enthusiastic residents to address these through the introduction of a Parish Plan and a Village Design Statement, so I decided to apply to become a Parish Councillor as I felt that my particular business skills would enable me to make a contribution.

 Having an agreed Parish Plan is fundamental to the Parish Council’s activity, and the most enjoyable aspect of being a Councillor is being able to discuss and make decisions knowing that we represent what the community wants, particularly when it comes to rogue development.

 The Council’s best achievement has been to attain a reputation which organisations like Shropshire Council, Police, DofE, the press etc, value and respect so that its decisions have authority.

 My ambitions for the future for W&LPC are very straightforward – to ensure that the community continues to happily prosper through sensible, locally controlled development (not County or Government dictates) which provides homes and employment, and facilities such as school, church and pub, without disrupting the rural, agricultural nature of the Parish.

 Councillor Guy Wellsbury

-Having had the privilege of living on the western boundary of our parish for the last 20 years, I was delighted to respond to a recent request for new members to join our Parish Council.
+Having had the privilege of living on the western boundary of our parish for the last 23 years, I was delighted to respond to a request for new members to join our Parish Council.

-I have always believed that to get the most out of living in a rural area it is essential to put something back into our community and to that end I have been Treasurer of Welshampton Church for he last 9 years and helped organise the fantastic Welshampton Plant Fair.
+I have always believed that to get the most out of living in a rural area it is essential to put something back into our community and to that end I have been Treasurer of Welshampton Church for the last 12 years and helped organise our fantastic Welshampton Plant Fair.